Functional Digestive Health Testing

 Comprehensive Blood Testing for Digestive Health

-While these home tests I recommend are absolutely fantastic for spotting some digestive health problems at the comfort of your home, more testing is important.
+While these home tests I recommend are absolutely fantastic for spotting some digestive health problems in the comfort of your home, more testing is important.

-I recommend comprehensive blood testing for digestive health to understand your digestive health problems, figure out the underlying issues causing your symptoms, and finding appropriate solutions to support your health.
+I recommend comprehensive blood testing for digestive health to understand your digestive health problems, figure out the underlying issues causing your symptoms, and find appropriate solutions to support your health.

 Key Markers For Stomach Acid Levels